 |

-Abortion as a Challenge to American Federalism "La revanche de Calhoun:
+Abortion as a Challenge to American Federalism" Revue française de droit administratif,

 Particular attention should be paid to the emergency order by which the Supreme Court refused to suspend the application, before its entry into force, of a law of the State of Texas substantially reducing the period of time during which women can obtain abortion care.
 It sheds light on an original legislative mechanism: by entrusting private persons with the task of guaranteeing its enforcement before civil courts, Texas develops a legislative shell intended to immunize itself against constitutional review.
 This raises a thorny challenge for American federalism.